 Spend a Day on a Catamaran

-So to start, I’m going to let you all know a little secret: I do not fair well on the ocean.
+So to start, I’m going to let you all know a little secret: I do not fair well in the ocean.
 I get terrible sea sickness pretty much every time I set foot on a catamaran, sailing boat – heck, even sometimes Vancouver’s sea bus makes me queasy.
 But, while we were away the group wanted to go on a Ally Cat Sailing Adventures catamaran day tour so I hoped for the best and went in with a positive mindset.

-Aside from my sea sickness, everyone had an amazing time.
+Aside from my seasickness, everyone had an amazing time.
 My friends (who aren’t plagued by going sea-green) had hours of fun as they enjoyed paddle boarding, swimming in the ocean, and soaking up the sun.
 While my first few hours on the catamaran may have been rocky, I could tell that for almost everyone else it was a total hit, and by the end of the day it was a hit for me, too – and that’s why I am recommending it to all of you.

 Aside from the incredible staff, seeing humpback whales really made this excursion one that I am glad I went on.
 I love whales, and seeing humpback whales was a major highlight of my trip.

 There are lots of trails around Sayulita, most notably is one called Monkey Mountain.
 The greenery around Sayulita is so lush and beautiful, and the views at the top of these hikes always prove to be spectacular.
 If you’re looking for a way to keep those cervezas from hitting your waistline than plan on going for a few hikes during your stay in Sayulita.